tonbiklas/react-native-multi-select/README.md

 #React Native Multi Select

-you know select 2 on web ? now you have it in react native at your command :)
+you know [select2](https://select2.github.io/) on web ? now you have it in react native at your command :)

 ###Demo
 <p align="center">